-In the second stage, pretrained models from the first stage are truncated at their deepest convolutional layer and appended with (i) GAP layer, (ii) dropout layer (ratio = 0.5), and (iii) dense layer with Softmax activation to output class probabilities for normal, bacterial pneumonia, and non-COVID-19 viral pneumonia.
+In the second stage, pretrained models from the first stage are truncated at their deepest convolutional layer and appended with (i) GAP layer, (ii) dropout layer (ratio = 0.5), and (iii) dense layer with Softmax activation to output class probabilities for CXRs showing normal lungs, bacterial pneumonia, or non-COVID-19 viral pneumonia.
 Fig 6 shows the architecture of the customized models used during the second stage of pretraining.

 Next, the second-stage pretrained models are truncated at their deepest convolutional layer and appended with (i) GAP layer, (ii) dropout layer (ratio = 0.5), and (iii) dense layer with Softmax activation.
 The resultant models are fine-tuned to classify the CXRs as belonging to COVID-19+ or normal classes where '+' symbolizes COVID-19-positive cases.
 Fig 7 shows the architecture of the models used toward COVID-19 detection.
-The models in various learning stages are trained and evaluated using stochastic gradient descent optimization to estimate learning error and classification performance.
-We used callbacks to check the internal states of the models and store model checkpoints.
-The model weights delivering superior performance with the test data are used for further analysis.